Knowing how to manage a talent, as long as you have it at your command, is not just a generic management of human resources.

 2. Talent development and preservation

-Once the right talent is found, ensure that the skills are relevant to the company’s needs and that the employee remains interested in the organization are ongoing challenges.
+Once you hire the right person, ensure that the skills are relevant to the company’s needs and that the employee remains interested in the organization are ongoing challenges.

 Key areas to focus on to develop and retain talent include: